Under Hollywood History

 - Rise of Legends has the Cuotl, a race of jungle dwelling natives led by alien gods, who use animate stone jaguars and snakes as combat units.

-- The trolls from Warcraft are a Fantasy Counterpart Culture of the Aztecs.
+- The jungle trolls from Warcraft are a Fantasy Counterpart Culture of the Aztecs.
 They have Mesoamerican pyramids, practice humanoid sacrifice and some worship the blood god Hakkar, who is portrayed as a winged serpent (read: Quetzalcoatl).
 Other trolls in different regions of the world have some Mayincatec architecture but the parallels aren't as obvious as the jungle ones.

 - Pitfall: The Mayan Adventure.